MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-feature-flag-dotnet-background-service.md

     > });
     > ```

-1. Open *Worker.cs* and add a reference to the .NET Feature Management library.
+1. Open *Worker.cs* and add the following statement:

     ```csharp
     using Microsoft.FeatureManagement;
     ```

-1. Inject `IConfigurationRefresher` and `IFeatureManager` to the `Worker` service and log the feature flag state.
+1. Update the constructor of the `Worker` service to obtain instances of `IConfigurationRefresher` and `IFeatureManager` through dependency injection.

     ```csharp
     public class Worker : BackgroundService